National Assessments Bureau (NAB)

-The Director of NAB is accountable to the Deputy Chief Executive National Security, of the Department of the Prime Minister and Cabinet (DPMC), for the Bureau’s day-to-day operations, but is directly accountable to the Prime Minister for the content and quality of its assessments.
+The Director of NAB is accountable to the Deputy Chief Executive National Security Group, of the Department of the Prime Minister and Cabinet (DPMC), for the Bureau’s day-to-day operations, but is directly accountable to the Prime Minister for the content and quality of its assessments.